 iPad Pro production setup

-In this post, I’ll write about my long process to find a setup that lets me be more productive and flexible in how I work with my various sites, projects, blog etc. I will descibe how I moved away from my old hosting provider and Wordpress and how I finally found a setup that lets me create content on my iPad Pro.
+In this post, I’ll write about my process to find a more productive and flexible setup for my various sites, projects, blog etc. I’ll descibe how I moved away from my old hosting provider and Wordpress and found a setup that lets me create content on my iPad Pro.

 Moving away from legacy hosting

-Two years ago, I finally decided to do something about all this.
-Instead of staying with my old hosting provider for yet another year, I created static html versions of my sites and moved them to GitHub, using its excellent hosting capabilities.
+Two years ago, I decided to do something about all this.
+Instead of staying with my old hosting provider for yet another year, I created static versions of my sites and moved them to GitHub, using its excellent hosting capabilities.
 Since GitHub has amazing (and free) domain configuration, I could use my existing domain names.
-The entire process was a very positive experience, and I can now push my changes with git, instead of using an FTP client like a cave man.
+The entire process was a very positive experience, and I can now push my changes with git, instead of having to use FTP.

-Once these static sites were in place, I could take the next step and rebuild them with Jekyll, which is a static site generator that works great with GitHub.
-It lets you create pages, data files, templates, blog posts etc. then “compiles” them to a static site that only consists of HTML, CSS and JS.
-It’s a very powerful setup, with the only drawback that you lack a backend, which makes it a non-option for many web sites.
+Once the static sites were in place, I started rebuilding them with Jekyll, which is a static site generator that works great with GitHub.
+It lets you create pages, data files, templates, blog posts etc. and builds a static site that only consists of HTML, CSS and JS.
+It’s a very powerful setup, with a drawback that you have no backend, which makes it a non-option for many web sites.
 However, if you can use a static site, I can recommend Jekyll.
-The speed of a static site is excellent and you can use various tricks and tweaks to make the setup very powerful.
-I do not miss having a backend.
+The speed of a static site is excellent and you can use various tricks to make the setup very powerful.

 The end result is a nice setup that lets me push changes with git instead of using an FTP client.
 If you haven’t tried even GitHub hosting in combination with Jekyll, I strongly advice you to give it a try.